Netatalk/netatalk/CONTRIBUTING.md

 and will not be repeated here.

 The title of the PR should be descriptive and fit on one line.
-It should *not* contain the GitHub ticket number.
 When it is a PR against a *stable branch*, prepend a tag with the major and minor Netatalk version.
 For PRs against the **main** development branch, do not prepend any tags.

-A good example:
+A good example for a stable branch:

 > [3.2] meson: Allow choosing shared or static libraries to build